-At the end of the fiscal year, the City had construction commitments of \$444.0 million.
-LP&L has \$25.8 million remaining commitments for a 345kV transmission line that will interconnect Oncor's Blackwater Draw station with Oncor's Folsom Point Switch Station.
-Water has a remaining commitment of 26.8 million to continue to work on a treated water booster pump station.
-This project had expenditures of \$1.8 million in it as of the fiscal year end.
-The Airport has \$22.2 committed for further remodeling of the terminal. \$55.9 million is committed to construct a new Police Headquarters facility, property warehouse/crime lab facility, three new police substations, and a new Municipal Court facility.
+At the end of the fiscal year, the City had construction commitments of \$254.5 million.
+Wastewater has \$8.8 million remaining commitments for two 4 million gallon ground storage tanks that will serve the North Water Treatment Plant.
+The Airport has \$7.8 million committed for further remodeling of the terminal.
+More than \$33 million is committed to build a new Police Headquarters facility, property warehouse/crime lab facility, and a new Municipal Court facility.

-Additional information about the City's capital assets can be found on pages 78-80 of the CAFR.
+Additional information about the City's capital assets can be found on pages 79-82 of the ACFR.